SkipperCobbSquad/DSTestBot/README.md

 ---

 ### About
+!!!
+For people that copy or get inspiration from this code, please reference to this repo in your projects and leave star <3

 DSTestBOT is for everyone that want know about questions and possible answers before enter to test.
 At now our solution support **TestPortal** but in the future we want to add new test solutions.
 Pleas read [TODO](#todo) to see what we want to add :)

 ---